Our campus is an experience you need to see in person. Our doors are open. Come by and see what we are up to.

-Our upper school students are dynamic, creative and diverse individuals that are engaged in and excited about their learning.
-Through the immersive learning approach, which we call the Immersion Method, students have ownership over their studies, creating an even more authentic learning experience.
+Our upper school students are dynamic, creative, and diverse individuals who are engaged in and excited about their learning.
+Through the MVS Immersion Method, students have ownership over their studies, creating an even more authentic learning experience.
 Upper school electives are wide-ranging, providing students the opportunity to study programming, printmaking, and playwriting with equal zeal.